-On January 1, 2018, the Company entered into a one year consulting agreement for the provision of investor relations and market awareness services.
+On January 1, 2018, the Company entered into a one-year consulting agreement for the provision of investor relations and market awareness services.
 Under the terms of the agreement, in addition to the base consulting fee, the Company has committed to issue 500,000 common shares of the Company in equal quarterly tranches.
-At May 31, 2018, 125,000 common shares valued at \$242,500 have been recognized as an obligation to issue shares.
+During the nine-month period ended August 31, 2018, 250,000 common shares valued at \$277,500 were issued per this agreement.